Building a realtime cryptocurrency price tracker

 Create the app

-We will use TypeScript & Webpack for this tutorial and enable Shadow DOM to keep our styles encapsulated.
-Don't worry if you're not familiar with these concepts yet; you will learn as we go.
+We will use TypeScript & Vite for this tutorial, enabling Shadow DOM to keep our styles encapsulated.
+Don't worry if you're unfamiliar with these concepts yet; you will learn as we go.

-For this, we will be using the Aurelia makes
+For this, we will use the Aurelia makes

 command-line tool to create a new Aurelia application and to save time, passing in the options we want.

-This is shorthand syntax to tell the Aurelia CLI to create a new project configured with TypeScript, Shadow DOM for style encapsulation and Mocha for unit testing (we won't be writing tests in this tutorial).
+This shorthand syntax tells the Aurelia CLI to create a new project configured with TypeScript and Shadow DOM for style encapsulation.

 Create our configuration file